erikdstock/gatsby-starter-sidebar-docs/README.md

     collection in the sidebar.
   - `/src/components/Nav/directory.js` is just a mapping of names for nav sections.
-The keys in these sections should match the folder containing your mdx files - in this starter `section-one: "Section One` matches files in `/content/pages/section-one`.
+The keys in these sections should match the folder containing your mdx files - in this starter `section-one: "Section One"` means that files in `/content/pages/section-one` will be listed under the "Section One" header.
 - `/content/blog` could hold something else.